puff-dayo/ftp-server-gui/README.md

 ##### Windows
 - This was built for windows, as currently there is no simple non install FTP Server solution
-- On Windows you do not need admin rights, only to allow traffic on ports <1024 through windows firewall
+- On Windows you do not need admin rights, only to allow traffic on ports through windows firewall
-- You can select FTP folder location
-- It keeps logged access in file

 Windows building is simple as

-`pyinstaller --onefile --windowed --add-data "ftp.png;." --icon=ftp.png ftp_gui.py`
+`build.bat`

 ##### Linux
 - It doesn't currently work on linux unlike the origin [repo](https://github.com/ghostersk/ftp-server-gui)

 ### Issues and todos
-1. To fix: quit from system tray does not work when daemon mod is ON
+To fix: quit from system tray does not work when daemon is ON
-2. Add feature: read only mode
-3. Add feature: only allow LAN

 ### contribution:
 FTP.png icon: <a href="https://www.flaticon.com/free-icons/ftp" title="ftp icons">Ftp icons created by andinur - Flaticon</a>